07. Broadcasting

 @endauth

-Next, update the app.blade.php
+Next, update the head.blade.php

 to include it:

-<meta name="viewport" content="width=device-width, initial-scale=1">
+<meta name="viewport"

 <meta name="csrf-token" content="{{ csrf_token() }}">

-@if ($viewTransitions ?? false)
+@if ($transitions ?? false)

-<meta name="view-transition" content="same-origin" />
+<meta name="view-transition" content="same-origin">

 @endif